Sam Bick

 Sam Bick (born January 30, 1955) is an American former professional soccer player who played as a midfielder.
 He spent nine seasons in the North American Soccer League and seven seasons in the Major Indoor Soccer League.
 He also earned two caps with the United States men's national soccer team in 1976.

 Youth and college

 Bick grew up in St. Louis, Missouri where he played in the St. Louis Celtics youth club and for De Smet Jesuit High School.
 He then attended Quincy University, playing on the men's soccer team from 1972 to 1975.
 In 1973, 1974 and 1975 Quincy won the NAIA Championship.
-Bick not only experienced success with his team, he also experienced personal recognition, earning both NAIA All Tournament and first team All American recognition in 1975.
+Bick not only experienced success with his team, but he also experienced personal recognition, earning both NAIA All Tournament and first team All-American recognition in 1975.
 He graduated from Quincy in 1976 and was selected to the Quincy Athletic Hall of Fame in 1984.